danbo2468/dtmm/README.md

 # Double Trouble: Mosquito Menace
-This game is designed and developed by Patrick Deysenroth, Michelle Brachwitz and Daniel Boonstra.
+This game is designed and developed by Patrick Deysenroth, Michelle Brachwitz, Marcel Oostebring and Daniel Boonstra.

 # Hanzehogeschool Groningen
 This game is developed as part of the minor Game On at the Hanzehogeschool Groningen.